 1. Regular Exercise for Healthy Sleep

 Regular exercise is necessary for good sleep.
-There are various studies which prove that regular exercise helps people with insomnia especially if they are suffering from chronic insomnia.
+There are various studies that prove that regular exercise helps people with insomnia especially if they are suffering from chronic insomnia.

 If you are not convinced with this then, consider this study.
-According to the study published in Advances in Preventive Medicines, people who exercise for 60 minutes in a week, they have better REM sleep as compared to those who don’t exercise.
-Other studies also reported that 30 minutes of moderate exercise just 3-4 times in a week help the people with insomnia and in fact, they cope with the issue of waking up in the middle of the night as well.
+According to the study published in Advances in Preventive Medicines people who exercise for 60 minutes a week, have better REM sleep as compared to those who don’t exercise.
+Other studies also reported that 30 minutes of moderate exercise just 3-4 times a week help people with insomnia and in fact, they cope with the issue of waking up in the middle of the night as well.

 If you are constantly increasing your stress, by overthinking, you are decreasing your ability to sleep properly.
 Stress will make you feel tired and drained without doing any extra amount of work.
-If you do not keep a check on yourself, you’ll direct your stress into an extreme of anxiety, depression, decrease in the proper functioning of the immune system and many other health issues.
+You’ll even look older to your age due to stress.
+You’ll have dark circles and your skin will lose its glow.
+If you do not keep a check on yourself, you’ll direct your stress into an extreme of anxiety, depression, a decrease in the proper functioning of the immune system and many other health issues.
 Therefore you need to be mindful of your mental health and manage your stress for a restful and deep sleep.

 - Pen down your thoughts.
-According to a study conducted by the International Association of Applied Psychology, people who do journaling or pen down in a gratitude journal daily every night for just 15 minutes, they are able to sleep properly.
+According to a study conducted by the International Association of Applied Psychology people who do journaling or pen down in a gratitude journal daily every night for just 15 minutes, are able to sleep properly.

 - Let your brain be imagery before you sleep.
 Various experts suggest that mind games such as “Guided Imagery” is helpful for insomnia.
 It’s quite simple.
 All you need to do is that when you are lying down on the bed, just imagine yourself in a peaceful and relaxing place.
 This exercise will take some time, but once you are habitual it’ll give a signal to your brain that it’s time to sleep.